ihhub/penguinV/doc/API_description.md

 ## Functions

-All images in function parameter list must have width and height greater than 0 otherwise an exception imageException is raised.
+All images in function parameter list must have width and height greater than 0 otherwise an exception penguinVException is raised.

 - **AbsoluteDifference** [_Namespaces: **Function_Pool, Image_Function, Image_Function_Simd, Image_Function_Cuda, Image_Function_OpenCL**_]